LaFortunaHR36/lafortunahr36/projects/rudder-bearings-seals-replacement.md

 In the groups.io/Hallberg-Rassy-Sailing forum someone mentions that if the rudder is not stiff, the bearings are still in good shape.
 In my case, I have noticed the rudder is getting stiffer.
 So, I suspect the bearings are also somewhat affected.

-Procedure to replace the seals based on documents from Hallberg Rassy and groups.io/Hallberg-Rassy-Sailing forum:
+The credits for the steps enumerated below goes to Hallberg Rassy and to several people in groups.io/Hallberg-Rassy-Sailing forum who have contributed their experiences in particular Dennis Patti from s/v Endeavour HR36:

 1. Remove the plastic lid on the top end of the rudder stock.
 ![Top end of rudder stock](../images/0.jpg)